fernandortec/user-access-control/README.md

 # User access control

 ### Description
-In this project I created a User Access Control, using lists that define the user's permissions and roles.
+For this project, I've created a User Access Control using lists that define the user's permissions and roles.

 The project's objective was to create an application that evaluates and controls users' access permissions.